ray-project/ray/doc/source/ray-core/scheduling/ray-oom-prevention.rst

 The first ``retry_attempt`` will be delayed by 1 second.
 There is a cap on the maximum delay, which is 60 seconds.

 This retry is applied only when the worker is killed by the memory monitor.
-Otherwise, when the worker dies, it uses :ref:`max_retries <task-fault-tolerance>`, or :ref:`max_restarts <actor-fault-tolerance>` and :ref:`max_task_retries <actor-fault-tolerance>` depending on whether it is a task or actor.
+For other types of failures (e.g., node failure), it uses :ref:`max_retries <task-fault-tolerance>`, or :ref:`max_restarts <actor-fault-tolerance>` and :ref:`max_task_retries <actor-fault-tolerance>` depending on whether it is a task or actor.

 Worker killing policy
 ~~~~~~~~~~~~~~~~~~~~~